-With the third Monday in January being labelled 'Blue Monday' and January being a generally tough month mood wise for many, research into foods that can improve how we feel is of even greater significance.
-The last couple of weeks of January are also when many people give up on their New Year's Resolutions, so get your healthy eating routine back on track with mood enhancing foods and an extra burst of enthusiasm!
+With the third Monday in January being labelled 'Blue Monday' and it being a generally tough month mood wise for many, research into foods that can improve how we feel is of even greater significance.
+The last couple of weeks of January are also when many people give up on their New Year's resolutions, so get your healthy eating routine back on track with mood enhancing foods and an extra burst of enthusiasm!

-Try our Fresh Fruit Kebabs with Lemon Lime Dip which is packed full of vitamin C.
+Try our fresh Fruit Kebabs with Lemon & Lime Dip which is packed full of vitamin C.

 Need additional motivation to persevere with your New Year's resolution to get fit?
 When we exercise, we release endorphins.
 These help to control our emotions and are responsible for the 'feel good feeling' we have after exercise.
 So not only does exercising help you to look good, you'll also get an extra spring in your step too.

-If this mood enhancing motivation hasn't spurred you on and you're finding it difficult to stick with your exercise routine, think about Kelly our Fitness Expert's wise words: 'The real power of change comes from you, so tell yourself you can and will do it, plan when and how you are going to do it and then don't think about it again'.
+If this mood enhancing motivation hasn't spurred you on and you're finding it difficult to stick with your exercise routine, think about Kelly, our Fitness Expert's, wise words: 'The real power of change comes from you, so tell yourself you can and will do it, plan when and how you are going to do it and then don't think about it again'.

 Nutritionist Emma Brown, MSc Human Nutrition is passionate about how food science applies to the human body, and how the nutrients in what we eat affect us and ultimately have an impact on our health.